splunk/public-o11y-docs/gdi/genericjmx/genericjmx.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the `genericjmx` monitor via the Smart Agent Receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the `genericjmx` monitor using the Smart Agent Receiver.
 For a more flexible alternative, use [the JMX monitor](jmx).

 ```{note}
 This monitor is not available on Windows as collectd plugins are only supported in Linux and Kubernetes.